bright/new-www/_posts/2017-12-11-injectable-android-viewmodels.md

 ## Simple factory ##

 The default library's factory instantiates view models using empty constructors.
-Of course we can't use it as we are going to create the view models with non-empty constructors, passing the dependencies obtained from Dagger.
+Of course, we can't use it as we are going to create the view models with non-empty constructors, passing the dependencies obtained from Dagger.

 The `ViewModelProvider.Factory` interface defines only one method: